QuantEcon/lecture-python-advanced.myst/lectures/calvo_tom.md

 $v_t$.

-The third equation of {eq}`eq_old11`  updates the continuation value in a way that depends on whether the government at $t$ confirms private agents' expectations by setting $\mu_t$ equal to the recommended value
+The third equation of {eq}`eq_old11`  updates the continuation value in a way that depends on whether the government at $t$ confirms the representative agent's expectations by setting $\mu_t$ equal to the recommended value
 $\hat \mu_t$, or whether it disappoints those expectations.